« View All Posts

 You may have heard about the Drug and Alcohol Clearinghouse and the sheer volume of drivers who have been sidelined since its implementation in early 2020.
 In fact, you can even look at Clearinghouse monthly reports and see why drivers received violations (including which substance was identified in their system when they failed a drug test).

-But are you struggling to understand the Clearinghouse, what it is and what it means for you?
+But are you struggling to understand the Clearinghouse, what it is, and what it means for you?
 You’re not the only one.

-In this blog, you’ll learn:
+In this article you’ll learn:

 When you finish reading, you’ll have clarity on the Clearinghouse and you’ll know how to register in the system.